romana/romana.github.io/about/about.md

 #### Sponsor

 - Romana development is sponsored by Pani Networks.

 #### License

-- Romana is an Apache 2.0 licensed project
+- Romana is an Apache 2.0 licensed project.

 ---